Pros and Cons of YouTube: A Complete 2026 Guide (Viewers, Creators & Businesses)

 For Content Creators

 The Verdict: It's a necessary evil.
-You cannot ignore the discovery potential of 2.85 billion users.
+You cannot ignore the discovery potential of 2.5 billion plus users.
 However, never build on rented land alone.
 Use YouTube for reach, but move your core audience to an email list or a platform you own to protect yourself from algorithm changes or account bans.

 For Business Owners

 The Verdict: Use it for discovery, not for hosting.
 Upload your videos to YouTube to find new customers through search.
 But when it comes to the videos on your actual website (product demos, sales letters, landing pages), use a professional hosting platform.
 You've worked too hard for your traffic to let YouTube's "Related Videos" steal it away.
+One more business-specific catch: many corporate firewalls block YouTube outright, so B2B visitors may never see an embedded video at all.

 Comparison: YouTube vs. Professional Video Hosting